Considerations for optimizing photometric classification of supernovae from the Rubin Observatory: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We have presented a quantitative analysis of the impact of various factors related to the LSST observing strategy on the performance of SNe photometric classification, using the \plasticc{} simulation.
+We have presented a quantitative analysis of the impact of various factors related to the LSST observing strategy on the performance of SNe photometric classification, using the \plasticc\ simulation.
 We use the photometric transient classification library \texttt{snmachine}, based on model-independent wavelet features (instead of specialized features constructed using domain knowledge about SNe).
 In line with previous studies using the \plasticc{} data, we confirm that augmentation for a number of aspects (the photometric redshift distribution per supernovae class, the distribution of the observing cadence, and the flux uncertainty distribution) is crucial for obtaining a representative training set for machine learning classification.

 Our classifier yields similar performance to the top \plasticc{} submission \citep{Boone2019,ResultsPlasticc2020} and competitive results in core-collapse SN contamination \citep[see below;][]{Kessler2017,Jones2017}, which is essential for measurements of the dark energy equation of state parameter.
 We obtain a core-collapse SN contamination of $8.3\%$ (for SNe predicted to be SN Ia with~$>50\%$ probability) which is comparable to the $\sim5\%$ contamination obtained in \citet{Jones2018} with Pan-STARRS SNe.
 This could be further improved by optimizing the classifier for SN Ia classification rather than overall classification performance as was done in \plasticc. \citet{Jones2018} demonstrated that this level of contamination provides competitive cosmological constraints when using a Bayesian methodology to marginalize over the contamination.
+Hence, we expect our contamination levels to also be acceptable for cosmology when used along with a Bayesian methodology such as Bayesian Estimation Applied to Multiple Species \citep{Kunz2007,Lochner2013,Roberts2017,Jones2018}.